Lady's Burgundian

 mb

-The black and silver brocade gown pictured at left is trimmed with black faux fur at the collar and cuffs, and all the way around the hem.
-This fully-lined gown has a 30 inch train, and laces up the back. $800.00 as shown.
+Madeleine - The black and silver brocade gown pictured at left is trimmed with black faux fur at the collar and cuffs, and all the way around the hem.
+This fully-lined gown has a 30 inch train, and laces up the back.
+Madeleine - $800.00 as shown.

 To view Burgundian wedding garments, please click here.